LumoSQL/archive-lumodoc/new-doc/api.md

 In most if not all cases it needs to be possible to have multiple choices active at once, including the obvious cases of multiple parsers and multiple storage backends, for example.
-This is because one of the important new use cases for LumoSQL will be conversion between formats, dialects and protocols.
+This is because one of the important new use cases for LumoSQL is conversion between formats, dialects and protocols.

 Having designed the API architecture we can then produce a single LumoSQL tree with these choke point APIs in place and proof of two things: